 "Hunter knows that if I don’t respond to an e-mail and it’s really important, he will call me.
 I am perfectly comfortable having him handle things without me if he needs to.
 He has never lost sight of who the client is and has a great perspective on working with us as a team."

 Hunter has been repeatedly named to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
+He was also named a 2018/19 Global IP Star.

 Hunter is an avid scuba diver.